harrymandeveloper/sportsleaderboard/README.md

 A sports event leaderboard in the style of television broadcast VTR leaderboards, built in 2020, styled on the London 2012 Olympics.

-This was designed for a creative project for Festival Stoke to showcase the leaders in an online 'Creative Olympics' during the coronavirus pandemic.
+Built in 24 hours, this was designed for a creative project for Festival Stoke to showcase the leaders in an online 'Creative Olympics' during the coronavirus pandemic.

 This project was created by <a href="www.fullybookedtheatre.com">Fully Booked Theatre</a> an interactive children's dance theatre company.

-## Installation

-Installation details TBC

 ## Design

 Animations need to move in a particular order, based on previous Olympic leaderboards for sporting events.

-Animation order:
+## Stretch Goals

+On a standard Olympics VTR of the kind seen in Rio in 2016 and the London 2012 Olympics, the animations run in this order.
+I wasn't quite able to implement all of these animations, but this is something I could look at doing in the future.

 1. Logo of event flip in x (so, turning from face down left to face up right).
 2. Transition fade in of outline title bar from left to right.